leoj3n/new-google-sites-proxy/README.md

 If you haven't generated any local certificates yet, you can use [`mkcert`](https://github.com/FiloSottile/mkcert).

-Edit `index.js` or update the symlinks in the `ssl` folder to point to your local SSL key/cert files.
+Edit `index.js` or update the symlinks in the `ssl` folder to point to your local key/cert files.

 ### Installing

-Next, in any terminal at the root of the repo, run:
+Next, in a terminal at the root of the repo, run:

 ```console
 npm install